barbatoz0220/Densely-populated-FMD/README.md

 In this repository, you will be able to find:

-1. A comparison between 4 classification models (MobileNetV1, MobileNetV2, ResNet50V1, ResNet50V2) using the Kaggle12K dataset in the folder [exported_model](https://github.com/barbatoz0220/FMD-RICE2021/tree/master/exported_models/trained-on-kaggle12k)
+1. A comparison between 4 backbone models for the classification stage (MobileNetV1, MobileNetV2, ResNet50V1, ResNet50V2)
-2. Hellu
+using the Kaggle12K dataset in the folder [exported_model](https://github.com/barbatoz0220/FMD-RICE2021/tree/master/exported_models/trained-on-kaggle12k)
+2. A comparison between our proposed model (with ResNet50V2 implemented) and another two (AIZOO and Neuralet) in the file [model_comparison.ipynb](https://github.com/barbatoz0220/FMD-RICE2021/blob/master/model_comparison.ipynb)

 ### More documentation and updates will be coming soon